Some parametric tests based on sample spacings: Tests for Multivariate Distributions

-Clearly $\inf_{F\in\mathcal{F}} S_{\phi,n}^{(m)}(F)$ is attained for that distribution which puts equal mass on every spacings.
-Thus in such a case the test statistic $T_{\phi,n}^{(m)}(F_0)$ is equivalent to $S_{\phi,n}^{(m)}(F_0)$.
-Under $H_0$, $U_i:=F_0(X_i)$'s are independent uniform random variables over $[0,1]$.
-Thus the test reduces to uniformity test.
-There is abundant literature on such kind of goodness-of-fit test.
-Asymptotic normality of the statistic $S_{\phi,n}^{(m)}(F_0)$ under null and local alternatives converging to null hypothesis at the rate of $n^{-\frac{1}{4}}$ in case of simple spacing was first obtained by Sethuraman \& Rao (1970) and in case of $m$-spacings, for fixed $m$ was obtained by Del Pino (1979).
-Test statistics of type $S_{\phi,n}^{(m)}(F_0)$, which are symmetrically based on spacings, can't detect alternative converging to null at faster rate than $n^{-\frac{1}{4}}$.
-Holst and Rao (1981) considered test statistics asymmetrically based on spacings and found that such tests can discriminate alternatives converging to the null distribution, at a rate of $n^{-\frac{1}{2}}$ , as in the case of Kolmogorov-Smirnov and Cramer-von Mises tests.
+This idea has also been extended to nonparametric setting (Del Pino 1979).
+A related discussion can be found in Ekstr\"om (2013).

-\section{Tests for multivariate distributions}
+\section{Tests for Multivariate Distributions}

-Results of the previous section, can be extended to multivariate distributions for $m=1$.
-Spacings for multivariate observations are defined in terms of nearest neighbor balls.
+The results of the previous section can be extended to multivariate distributions for $m=1$.
+The definition of spacings for multivariate observations can be defined in terms of nearest neighbor balls.
 Let $X_1,X_2,\ldots,X_{n}$ be independent and identically distributed $d$-dimensional random vectors from an absolutely continuous distribution function $F_\eta$, $\eta\in \Theta\subseteq \mathbb{R}^p$.
-Nearest neighbour distance to $X_i$ is defined as
+The nearest neighbour distance to $X_i$ is defined as